 There are many substances, herbs and supplements that could be helpful in

 protecting liver tissue from damage.
-The most well known is
+One well known substance is

-small studies suggest silymarin protects liver cells, and has
+small studies suggest silymarin protects cells and has

 anti-inflammatory